January 7, 2025

 Fourteen overseas markets recorded one billion dollars or more in imports from California in the last three months:

-Through October, the state’s overall export trade with the economies of East Asia gained by 7.5% to reach $16.094 billion from $14.976 billion.
-That increase occurred despite sharp declines in shipments to China and Hong Kong as surging shipments to Malaysia helped counter the decline.
+In the September-November period, the state’s overall export trade with the economies of East Asia gained by 4.3% to reach $16.077 billion from $14.418 billion.
+That increase occurred despite declines in shipments to China and Hong Kong; surging shipments to Malaysia helped counter the decline.

-Mexico and Canada, America’s partners in the North American Free Trade Area, together accounted for 28.4% of California’s $47.073 billion merchandise export trade in the year’s first ten months as the nominal value of shipments to our immediate neighbors edged down by 3.4% to $13.651 billion from $14.125 billion.
+Mexico and Canada, America’s partners in the North American Free Trade Area, together accounted for 27.2% of California’s $48.140 billion merchandise export trade in the last three months as the nominal value of shipments to our immediate neighbors edged down by 4.8% to $13.085 billion from $13.744 billion.

 MODE OF TRANSPORT

-In the last three months, 50.6% of the state’s $47.073 billion merchandise export trade was shipped by air, while waterborne transport carried 25.3% of the outbound trade.
+In the past three months, 48.9% of the state’s $48.140 billion merchandise export trade was shipped by air, while waterborne transport carried 25.5% of the outbound trade.
 The balance of the state’s exports largely travelled overland to Canada and Mexico.

 THE PORTS

-Trade through California ports has remained stable over the last five years, however the mode by which goods are moved has shifted.
-Airports and Seaports continue to be the primary method for exporting goods from the state, although exports have declined at Seaports (-5.5%) over the last five years.
-In contrast, exports at Land Ports have grown a substantial 45%.
+Trade through California ports has grown over the last five years, however the mode by which goods are moved has shifted.
+Airports and Seaports continue to be the primary way by which goods are exported from California ports, but exports have declined for Seaports (-5.9%) over the last five years.
+In contrast, exports through land ports have grown a substantial 48.6% during this period.
+Imports moving through California ports are up 39.8% over the last five years.
+Seaports continue to account for the majority of imports into the state, however those imports have only grown 36.9% over the last five years.
+Imports through California Airports have grown at a quicker pace (56.5%) during this time.

-- California ports accounted for 11.3% of all U.S. exports from Aug-24 to Oct-24, up 1.1 percentage points over the same period one year ago.
+- California ports accounted for 11.1% of all exports from the United States between September 2024 and November 2024, up 0.8 percentage points over the same period one year ago.

-- California ports accounted for 21.4% of all U.S. imports from Aug-24 to Oct-24, up 1.1 percentage points over the same period one year ago.
+- California ports accounted for 21.6% of all imports into the United States between September 2024 and November 2024, up 2.0 percentage points over the same period one year ago.

 THE OUTLOOK